-Figure 32.
+Figure 34.
 Adding Custom DO File for ModelSim Wave Window

-3. Select the Vsim Commands option under the Simulation Options, and modify the Resolution to 1ps, as shown in Figure 33.
-This option sets the simulation resolution to 1ps.
+4. Select the Vsim Commands option under the Simulation Options, and modify the Resolution to 1ps, as shown in Figure 35.
+This option sets the simulation resolution to 1 ps.

-Figure 33.
+Figure 35.
 Simulation Resolution

-- 4. Click Save and Close to exit the Project Settings window. - 5.
-In the Design Flow tab on Libero SoC, expand the Verify Pre-Synthesized Design option and select the Simulate option under it: - Specify the testbench ModelSim to be used during simulation.
-To do so, right-click the Simulate option and select Organize Input Files > Organize Stimulus Files.
-The Organize Stimulus files of Access_EXT_SDRAM for Simulate tool window opens. - Change the Use List of files organized by option from Libero to User. - Select testbench.v in the Associated Stimulus files and click Remove. - Select the testbench.v and mt48lc16m16a2.v files under Stimulus files in the project and click Add to add them to the Associated Stimulus files as shown in Figure 34.
+- 5. Click Save and Close to exit the Project Settings window. - 6.
+In Libero SoC, on the Design Flow tab Libero SoC, expand Verify Pre-Synthesized Design, select Simulate and do the following: - Specify the testbench ModelSim to be used during simulation.
+To do so, right-click Simulate and select Organize Input Files > Organize Stimulus Files.
+The Organize Stimulus files of Access_EXT_SDRAM for Simulate tool window opens. - Under Stimulus files in the project, select the mt48lc16m16a2.v file and click Add to add the file to the Associated Stimulus files, as shown in Figure 36.

-Figure 34.
+Figure 36.
 Organizing Stimulus Files

-After organizing the stimulus file, the above window looks similar to Figure 35.
-If the files are not in the order, as shown in Figure 35, use up and down arrows to move the files in correct order.
+After organizing the stimulus file, the above window looks similar to Figure 37.
+If the files are not in the order, as shown in Figure 37, use up and down arrows to move the files in the correct order.

-Figure 35.
+Figure 37.
 Organized Stimulus Files for the Simulation

-- 6. Click OK and close the Organize Stimulus files dialog box. - 7.
-After specifying the testbench stimulus file, expand the Verify Pre-Synthesized Design option, select the Simulate option under it, right-click and select Open Interactively to invoke ModelSim, as shown in Figure 36.
+- 7. Click OK. - 8.
+After specifying the testbench stimulus file, expand Verify Pre-Synthesized Design, right-click Simulate, and select Open Interactively to invoke ModelSim, as shown in Figure 38.
 ModelSim is invoked and the design is loaded.

-Figure 36.
+Figure 38.
 Invoke ModelSim